cmusser/vpnd/README.md

 ## Requirements

-1. FreeBSD or DragonFlyBSD (might work on the other BSDs too).
+1. DragonFlyBSD
 2. libsodium >= 1.0.7
+3. The `resolvconf` utility.

 ## Modes of Operation